vele616/monorepo/packages/jobboard/website/content/jobs/lead-ai-programmer-8bit-nTWoJ.md

 url: "https://jobs.lever.co/8bitplay/d5a8e2d7-2a50-43c8-a81d-76851b7c8c82"
 applyUrl: "https://jobs.lever.co/8bitplay/d5a8e2d7-2a50-43c8-a81d-76851b7c8c82/apply"
 timestamp: 1616716800000
-hashtags: "#management,#ui/ux,#office"
+hashtags: "#management,#cplusplus,#ui/ux,#office"
-jobType: "other"
+jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/8bit"
 companyWebsite: "http://www.8bitplay.com/"
 summary: "If you have experience managing a team of programmers, 8Bit is looking for someone with your knowledge."
 summaryBackup: "Love #management, #ui/ux, #office?
 Check out this job post!"
-featured: 20
+featured: 6
 ---

 Our client, an upcoming AAA studio based in Scotland and in central Europe, that currently works on a new IP,  sci-fi RPG project is now on the lookout for a **Lead AI Programmer** to provide technical leadership and ensure the delivery of high-quality of AI systems by the team.